johshea/CLUS2025_BRKOPS-2188/README.md

 - `tfstate_to_yaml.py - converst a JSON based Terraform state file to a yaml file for use in other platforms.

 ## Workspaces
-- The entire brownfield scaffolding (terraform, modules, data ...) will be created the first time by running the import_meraki.py script found in the directory.
+- The entire Workspaces scaffolding (terraform, modules, data ...) will be created the first time by running the import_meraki.py script found in the directory.
 To execute: